-If you have to bend your elbows to get your arms directly overhead, then again you’re putting your joints at risk.
+If you have to bend your elbows to get your arms directly overhead, you’re putting your joints at risk.
 This would be like trying to stand on a flagpole that has a bend in the middle.
 It might still hold up, but it sure lacks stability.
 The same is the case when you try to support your entire bodyweight on your bent elbows.
-Shoulder mobility absolutely crucial, not just for handstand pushups, but for all upper body exercises.
+Shoulder mobility is absolutely crucial, not just for handstand pushups, but for all upper body exercises.

 #3 Your shoulders aren’t stable enough

-It’s a tough pill to swallow, but the body is a compensation masterpiece.
-If one area lacks strength and stability, then the body is happy to take a shortcut, but this often happens at the expense of other joints, which can cause serious problems.
-When the shoulders are not strong enough, then the body tends to compensate in the spine, especially in the lower back.
+It’s a tough pill to swallow, but the body is a master at compensating.
+If one area lacks strength and stability, the body is happy to take a shortcut, but this often happens at the expense of other joints, which can cause serious problems.
+When the shoulders are not strong enough, the body tends to compensate in the spine, especially in the lower back.
 Have you ever seen someone in a handstand look more like a banana than a straight line?
 Chances are that their shoulders are simply not strong enough, so the body has to rely on the spine to take some of the load.
 Obviously a hyperextended lower back can lead to all sorts of back pain in the long term.

 So why does the Coach give me handstand pushups if I’m not ready?

 If you noticed a deficit in any of these areas and get handstand pushups in your next coach week, then don’t worry.
 It doesn’t mean that you should never do handstand pushups again, it just indicates that you might need a little more preparation before you take the plunge.
 Train the fundamentals until you feel that your handstand position is up to scratch and consider sticking with the safer options (pikes and pushups) for now.
-In the meantime, make sure to mobilize your wrists, improve your shoulder flexibility and shoulder stability.
+In the meantime, make sure to mobilize your wrists and improve your shoulder flexibility and stability.